deepset-ai/haystack/proposals/text/5390-embedders.md

     ... same as above ...
 ```

-Given that EmbeddingServices are created through a factory method, when you request an instance, if another identical exists, the method returns that instance instead of a new one.

-This makes model reusability automatic in all cases, which can save lots of memory without asking the user to think about it.

-- A `(Text/Table/Image/Audio)Embedder` component that does nothing but “wrapping” an EmbeddingService.
+Implemented as singletons, when instantiating an EmbeddingService class, if another identical one exists, the existing one will be returned without allocating additional resources for a new one.
+This makes model reusability transparent, saving lots of memory without any user intervention.

+This is how an EmbeddingService would be used by a text embedder component:
 **Part of the public API**.
 ```python
 @component